AlexTISYoung/snipar/docs/tutorial.rst

 Tutorial
 ********
-Tutorial on performing robust GWAS using family data
+Tutorial on performing robust GWAS using family data.
+Before working through the tutorial, please first install the package and run the tests.

 To generate the test data, in the main SNIPar directory, run: